NathanRosse/VBAChallenge/README.md

 # VBAChallenge
 Thanks to the great help of Stuart, Amanda, Sean, my friend Alex, StackOverflow with min and max functions along with last row and a variety of online references I used as guides.
-I need more tutoring sessions
+I wish we could have more tutoring sessions per week

                                                                   2018 STOCK RESULTS